Puquios/sauce-labs_setup/README.md

 10. Select whether to download the videos and Selenium logs for the Sauce Labs jobs
 11. Select whether or not to enable test reporting.
 For best results, use the `mocha-jenkins-reporter` in JavaScript
 12. Click on the "Environment Properties" tab at the top, hit "Add Property" and select "Text Property"
-13. Add the property `CF_APP_NAME` and delete the prefilled value
-14. Do the same for `APP_URL` but add in the URL for the application instead of leaving it blank
+14. Add the property `APP_URL` with the URL for the application as the value.
 15. Hit the "Save" button and the stage is complete!

 ###References: